joee-033/Discord-Bot/README.md

-# Discord-Bot
+# Joee's Discord Bot.
-A simple Discord bot, created by joee#2794.
-Do not bother contacting me for concerns, because quite frankly, do not care.
+v0.1a, created entirely by joee#2794.

+---
+Easily edit bot configs, using the `config.json` file.